T0stbrot/winpr/README.md

    - `sc create WinPR start=auto binpath=C:\Windows\System32\winpr.exe`, creates Service that autostarts
    - `sc start WinPR`, starts the Service
 ## Done, it is installed now

+# Building with Garble (Less-Likely Antivirus Detection)
+1. Install Git
+2. Install `garble` using `go install mvdan.cc/garble@latest` in a CMD Windows
+3. Instead of using `go build .` use `garble -tiny build`
+4. Rest of the Process if the same as Building normally